 Search Tips:

-Academic Search Complete is the library's general academic periodicals database and covers scholarly journals (and some popular magazines and news sources) in all academic disciplines, including history and religious studies.
-Much of the content in Academic Search Complete is available in full text with links to pdfs.
+Academic Search Complete is the library's general academic periodicals database and covers scholarly journals (and some popular magazines and news sources) in all academic disciplines.
+Much of the content in Academic Search Complete is available in full text.

-Search Tip: Limit your search to scholarly, peer-reviewed material
+Search Tip: Limit your search to peer-reviewed articles

 Many items in your results list will have links to the full text.
-Look for the links to pdf or html full text, or a link to the content in JSTOR.
-If no full text exists in the Academic Search Complete database, click on the button/link to find out if the article is in full text in another database.
+If no full text exists in the database, click on the "Access options" button and then on the Find It link to view more options for getting the item from services displayed in Knox Primo.

 JSTOR contains full text of both journal articles and books.
 See these tips for making the most effective use of JSTOR to discover journal articles and books or book chapters on your topic: